PaulChristophel/docs/salt-training-step-by-step.md

 This guide is intended to be used in conjunction with the SALT training course by users participating in the training.

+Goals for training:
+* Successfully deploy a SALT minion
+* Successfully deploy fireeye to a SALT minion

 ## Pre-requisites

 * Git installed on local machine